Dameon Pierce

-Dameon Pierce (born February 19, 2000) is an American professional football running back who is a free agent in the National Football League (NFL).
+Dameon Pierce (born February 19, 2000) is an American professional football running back for the Philadelphia Eagles of the National Football League (NFL).
 He played college football for the Florida Gators and was selected by the Houston Texans in the fourth round of the 2022 NFL draft.

 Early life

 Pierce grew up in Bainbridge, Georgia and attended Bainbridge High School.
 As a senior, he rushed for 2,123 yards and 32 touchdowns.
 Pierce finished his high school career with 6,779 rushing yards and 92 total touchdowns scored.
 He was rated a four-star recruit and committed to play college football at Florida over offers from Alabama, Florida State, Miami (FL), Georgia, South Carolina, and Auburn.

 College career

 Pierce rushed for 424 yards and two touchdowns on 69 carries in his freshman season.
 As a sophomore, he rushed 305 yards and four touchdowns.
 Pierce also played on special teams during his first two seasons.
 As a junior, he led the Gators with 503 rushing yards and four touchdowns and caught 17 passes for 156 yards and one touchdown.
 Pierce gained 574 yards and scored 13 touchdowns on 100 carries and also caught 19 passes for 216 yards and three touchdowns in his senior season.